tres-framework/docs/routing/Tres-router/routing.md

 Routes may start and end with a slash.
 It does not make a difference.

 What you might notice is the use of controllers.
 Its intent is to respond to user actions.
-While it's not required to make use of a controller, it is recommended to do so for consistency and separation of concerns.
+While it is not required to make use of a controller, it is recommended to do so for consistency and separation of concerns.
 ```php
 // Using lambda function.